benhpoh/toy-robot/README.md

     - Robot needs to know what the table dimension is.
     - Does robot need to be placed upon initialization?
 No. It can be issued commands (that will be ignored) before being placed.
     - Init with table boundaries, then reference the table boundary when being placed or moved.
 - Robot now knows PLACE method.
-Should have some unit tests on ROBOT class
+Should have some unit tests on ROBOT class.
+    - Robot's methods are PLACE, LEFT, RIGHT, MOVE, REPORT
+    - Will first need to test REPORT, as I will depend on the output of REPORT to validate PLACE, LEFT, RIGHT is working.
+    - MOVE will need to correctly return an error when falling off the table.

 ---
 ## Build Log